glutanimate/advanced-previewer/README.md

 ### Documentation

-For information on the use of this add-on please check out [the original add-on description](docs/description.md).
+For further information on the use of this add-on please check out [the original add-on description](docs/description.md).

 ### Credits and License